cha-kos/ShoppingCartAPI/README.md

 ###Overview

 I solved this challenge with OOP based JavaScript using ES6 Classes.
 To effectively create the desired functionality I designed this API using five class Objects.
-These class hierarchy can be illustrated as follows:
+The class hierarchy can be illustrated as follows:
   - Store
     - Transaction